 How much money has been set aside for the PMMSY programme?

-The government has allotted a total of $500,000 for this programme, which is the greatest sum up to this point.
+The government has allotted $500,000 for this programme, which is the most significant sum up to this point.

 How much money has been made available by the federal government for the first phase of the PMMSY implementation?

 A total of 1723 crore have been allotted for the Matsya Sampada phase-I project by the central government.

 2 thoughts on “Pradhan Mantri Matsya Sampada Yojana (PMMSY) Recruitment”

 Thank you for sharing this informative article about the Pradhan Mantri Matsya Sampada Yojana.
 It is great to see that the Indian government is taking steps to support the fisheries and aquaculture industry, which not only provides employment but also contributes to food security and nutrition.
 I am curious to know more about the qualifying requirements for this scheme.
 What are the eligibility criteria for individuals or businesses to benefit from PMMSY?
 Thank you.